toohuman/jax-ant-arena/README.md

 Alternatively, you may use `conda` or `poetry` by installing the dependencies listed in `pixi.toml`.

-### 3. Run the simulation and visualization
+### 3. Run the simulation and visualisation
 ```sh
 pixi run visualise
 ```

 ## Project Structure
-- `simulation/visualise_sim.py` — Main simulation and visualization script
+- `simulation/visualise_sim.py` — Main simulation and visualisation script
 - `simulation/ant_simulation.py` — Core ant simulation logic and parameters
 - `pixi.toml` — Project environment and dependency configuration

-## Customization
+## Customisation

 Simulation and pheromone parameters can be adjusted to explore different behaviors.
 Key parameters in `simulation/ant_simulation.py` include:
 - `PHEROMONE_MAX_TIMESTEP`: Maximum time for pheromone effect